azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
 <p align="center">The moment it appeared Itadori and Mahito's battle to the death was resolved, the being wearing Geto's body asked, "Shall I save you, Mahito?"
-Itadori immediately recognizes the man before him as the very same one who sealed away Gojo and leaps to attack.. </p>
+Itadori immediately recognizes the man before him as the very same one who sealed away Gojo and leaps to attack</p>
 </td>
 </tr>
 </table>